Dr McKenna Cup: History

-Addition of Universities
+Addition of universities

 Until the early 2000s, the competition was purely an inter-county competition, but the Ulster counties allowed the two main Universities in Ulster, Queen's University, and the University of Ulster and St Mary's University College (a college of Queen's University).
 The stipulation of this was that University teams would have first choice for any player who is eligible to play for both the University team and the county team.

-The University teams have, naturally, emerged as among the weaker teams, but are by no means the 'whipping boys' of the competition, having beaten teams such as Antrim in 2007, and the added experience against playing teams of such a high standard is expected to be beneficial to the University teams in the principle Gaelic football competition for Irish universities, the Sigerson Cup.
+The University teams have, naturally, emerged as among the weaker teams, but are by no means the 'whipping boys' of the competition, having beaten teams such as Antrim in 2007, and the added experience against playing teams of such a high standard is expected to be beneficial to the University teams in the principal Gaelic football competition for Irish universities, the Sigerson Cup.
 This initiative seems to be bearing fruit, given that the 2007 Sigerson Cup final was contested by Queen's University Belfast (QUB) and the University of Ulster.

 2009 saw QUB become the first university side to reach the McKenna Cup final.